birdybro/MkDocs_MiSTer_old/docs/basics/links.md

+---
+hide:
+  - toc
+---

 Here's a collection of links to various information, videos, and articles about the MiSTer.
+MiSTer is an evolving platform, so these videos can only represent what was available at the time of them being made, some information and representations may be outdated.

 ## MiSTer FPGA Articles
 * [Polygon - MiSTer 101: A classic gaming device to rule them all by Christopher Grant](https://www.polygon.com/22640171/mister-project-classic-gaming-retro-fpga-board-chip-io-explainer-usb-hub){target=_blank} - August 8, 2021